madduck/reclass/doc/source/salt.rst

 the adapter is via Salt's master configuration file, as shown above.
 Not all configuration options can be passed this way (e.g. ``output`` is hardcoded to YAML, which Salt uses), but it *is* possible to specify :doc:`class mappings
-<operations#wildcardregexp-mappings>` next to all the storage-specific
+<operations>` next to all the storage-specific options.
-options.

 .. warning::